fkmendes/PhyloJunction/NOTES.md

 The `nohup pjgui &` makes it so a terminal is not invoked upon execution.
 On Linux, the icon will show when searching "PhyloJunction" with the dock (command key).
 You can make it a favorite and pin it to the taskbar.

+On Mac OS X, PySimpleGUI provides the `use_custom_titlebar=True` (which automatically means `no_titlebar=True`).
+These allow `titlebar_icon="some_icon.png"`, which places a .png file on the titlebar, but simultaneously makes the window non-mini/maximizable on Mac OS X.
+So PJ stays cross-platform with windows resizability, I won't be adding any titlebar icons.

 ## Documentation